Types of Reactors in Industries (Pharma, chemical, petrochemical)

 1. Batch Reactor

 Batch Reactor Application – Batch reactors are used to prepare chemicals for dosing in the reaction.
-In caustic chlorine industry, batch of sodium sulfite is prepared that is used to dose in brine to remove free chlorine is dichlorination outlet
+In the Chloro Alkali industry, batch of sodium sulfite is prepared that is used to dose in brine to remove free chlorine is the dichlorination outlet

-We had also posted detailed article on types of distillation.
+We also posted a detailed article on types of distillation.
 So do check out that also.

 2. Continuous stirred tank reaction (CSTR)

-Continuous stirred tank reactor in another type of reactor also known as back mix reactor, mixed flow reactor (MFR), or continuous-flow stirred-tank reactor (CFSTR) is widely used in the chemical industry and had various applications.
-CSTR reactors are batch reactors with open systems and have an impeller equipped with it to provide agitation for proper mixing or reactor content. these reactors allow adding continuous raw material into the reactor and continuous removal of product.
-CSTR reactor is considered an idealized agitated tank reactor and use to model operation variables required to achieve a specified output.
+Continuous stirred tank reactor in another type, also known as back mix reactor, mixed flow reactor (MFR), or continuous-flow stirred-tank reactor (CFSTR), is widely used in the chemical industry and had various applications.
+CSTR are batch reactors with open systems and have an impeller equipped with it to provide agitation for proper mixing to the content.
+These allow adding continuous raw material into the reactor and continuous removal of product.
+CSTR is considered an idealized agitated tank reactor and is used to model operation variables required to achieve a specified output.

-CSTR Application – CSTR reactors are used in chemical industries, especially in continuous plant
+CSTR Application – CSTR are used in chemical industries, especially in continuous plant

 3. PFR – Plug Flow reactor